California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 2. Debt Amount – Arrears on certain secured debts (mortgages, car loans) must be paid in full; other secured debts (recent taxes) must be paid in full, unsecured debts (credit cards, medical bills) may be partially paid or even not paid at all.

-3. Non-Exempt Assets – If an asset isn’t fully protected, the debtor must pay creditors an amount equal to the unprotected value over time.
+3. Non-Exempt Assets – If an asset isn’t fully protected, the debtor must pay creditors an amount equal to the unprotected value (un-exempt amount) over time.

 🔹 Basic Formula for Estimating Monthly Payments: